 The STD Clinic is located at our South Bend office.
 The clinic is staffed by Nurses trained to test and treat for Chlamydia, Gonorrhea, and Syphilis.
 Testing for HIV and Hepatitis B & C and limited STD - related vaccinations are available if eligible.
 The clinic is open Tuesday, Wednesday, and Thursday during normal business hours.
 Walk in day is Wednesday from 1:00pm-3:30pm, otherwise appointments are required.
 To schedule an appointment, please call 574-235-9781.

-Health care providers are required to report STD cases to the local health department by faxing reports to 574-245-6581.
+Health care providers are required to report STD cases to the Disease Intervention Specialist, District office by faxing records to 574-387-4047.

 When reports of animal bites are received, Nursing Department Staff follow up to determine recommendations for rabies prophylaxis.
 Click here for more information about rabies.
 Animal bite reports should be faxed to 574-245-6581